Soguilon/EDM-V3/Midterm Task 1 /README.md

 - Performed 1NF
 - Perform Tablet spilt using 2NF
 - Performed 2NF
-- RMapped the normalization as a physical data model
+- Mapped the normalization as a physical data model

 Step 3: Here's the screenshot of my output before i started data cleaning (see screenshot)

 Step 4: Here's the screenshot of my output after i started data cleaning (see screenshot)